annasmyk/TSACE_rjd3_webinar_feb2024/README.md

 - `Presentation` folder: presentations in pdf format
 - `data` folder: data files (.csv and .xslx) used for the demo
 - `WS` folder: the workspaces used for the demo
+- `R` folder: R code used for the demo ()

+## Using the contents

+To use the R programs, just open the script code_webinar.R

 ## ®️ Using packages